aiven/devportal/docs/products/cassandra/howto/zdm-proxy.rst

    For details on ZDM Proxy, check out `zdm-proxy GitHub <https://github.com/datastax/zdm-proxy>`_.

-Check out this article to learn how to enable and use ZDM Proxy to migrate to Aiven for Apache Cassandra®.
+This article shows how to use ZDM Proxy to migrate your Apache Cassandra instances to Aiven.

 How it works
 ------------